 Where to stay

 I stayed at Paço dos Calheiros again and saw the various improvements and additions that have been made since my last visit.
 Not only is the spa area with indoor pool ready for use, there’s also a new shop which sells the wines produced on the estate and other local produce.
-For other options in and around Ponte de Lima, check out the CENTER website.

 Disclosure: My stay was hosted by CENTER.
 My opinions and observations are, as always, my own.